aws/aws-cdk-rfcs/text/0249-v2-experiments.md

 These are the goals of this RFC, in order from most to least important:

-## 1. Unstable code should require clear, explicit opt-in
+## 1. Using CDK APIs that don't guarantee backwards-compatibility should require clear, explicit opt-in

-It should be absolutely obvious to a CDK customer when they are opting in to using an unstable API.
+It should be absolutely obvious to a CDK customer when they are opting in to using an API that might have backwards-incompatible changes in the future.
 From experience, we have determined that including that information in the `ReadMe` file of a module, or in the inline code documentation available in an editor/IDE, does not meet the criteria of "absolutely obvious".

 If a customer is not aware of the stable vs unstable distinction, that means they're using _only_ stable APIs, and that they will not be broken with minor version CDK releases.

+## 2. We want to foster a vibrant ecosystem of third-party CDK packages

+In our estimation, the CDK cannot be successful without growing an expansive collection of third-party packages that provide reusable Constructs on various levels of abstraction.
+Changing to vending the Construct Library as a monolithic package is one part of making that possible;
+we should make sure our approach to unstable code also takes this into account.

-## 2. The CDK team can still perform API experiments
+## 3. The CDK team can still perform API experiments

 We believe that one of the reasons for CDK's success is the ability to release functionality quickly into the hands of customers, to get their feedback.
 The